 - Get Your Groove On (reclaiming joy and self-expression)

-Winell’s book is called Leaving the Fold – A Guide for Former Fundamentalists and Others Leaving their Religion, and her informative and helpful website is called Journey Free.
-The book receives high praise from many who’ve benefited from reading it.
+Winell’s book is called Leaving the Fold – A Guide for Former Fundamentalists and Others Leaving their Religion, and it receives high praise from many who’ve benefited from reading it.

 Finally, there’s Diane Benscoter‘s TED talk about the “extremist brain.”
 A former “Moonie” and author of Shoes of a Servant — My Unconditional Devotion to a Lie, Benscoter has stated the following about controlling religions and their leaders: